 OUR CORE OFFER

-WE know that delivering a whole education takes courage, commitment and time.
+WE know that delivering a high-quality, whole education takes courage, commitment and time.

-Our core offer is designed to support you wherever you are on the journey and to help you develop your team so that they can embed a whole education in your context.
+Our core offer is designed to support you wherever you are on this journey and to work with your leaders at all levels so that they can embed a whole education in your context.

 WE believe the essential knowledge on how to deliver such an education is in the system.
 WE exist to connect the dots; to share how schools are already delivering a whole education in their context.
 Spotlights showcase the stand out practice of schools across our national network.